gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ## Add Classes

-Here is a possible example:
+Here is a proposal of syntax.
+Feel free to change it:

 ```ruby
 do(